-The legislation will ensure accountability and transparency for government, establishing the state’s long-term target of net zero emissions by 2050 and providing statutory requirements to set interim emission reduction targets and develop policies to reduce emissions and enhance climate resilience.
+The legislation will ensure State Government accountability on climate action, formalising the state’s long-term target of net zero emissions by 2050 and providing statutory requirements to set interim emission reduction targets and develop policies to reduce emissions and enhance climate resilience.

-The legislation will also require the Minister for Climate Action to report annually to Parliament on Western Australia’s net emissions and progress against the emission reduction targets.
+The legislation will require the Minister for Climate Action to report annually to the Parliament of Western Australia on the state’s emissions and progress against the emission reduction targets.

-The development of climate change legislation will underscore the State Government’s commitment to climate action and help attract and accelerate investment and skills needed for the net zero transition.
+The development of climate change legislation underscores the State Government’s commitment to climate action and will help attract and accelerate investment and skills needed for the net zero transition.

-View the frequently asked questions on the development of Western Australia’s climate change legislation below.
+View the frequently asked questions on Western Australia’s climate change legislation below.

 What is the purpose of the climate change legislation?

-The legislation will create a framework for the State Government’s response to climate change.
-It will provide certainty for businesses and investors, and enhancing the state’s environmental, social and governance (ESG) credentials.
+The legislation will create a framework for the State Government’s response to climate change and ensure Western Australia contributes to national and global mitigation efforts.

-The legislation ensures accountability and transparency by requiring the Minister for Climate Action to report annually to Parliament on Western Australia’s net emissions and progress against the emission reduction targets.
+The legislation ensures accountability and transparency by requiring the Minister for Climate Action to report annually to the Western Australian Parliament on the state’s net emissions and progress against the emission reduction targets.

-Legislation will provide confidence that Western Australia has the stable, clear and necessary policies to reduce emissions and mobilise private sector capital for the net zero transition.
+Legislation will provide confidence that Western Australia has the stable, clear, and necessary policies to reduce emissions which will help mobilise private sector capital for the net zero transition.

-While legislation is not necessary to achieve the McGowan Government’s emissions reduction goals, it will help drive structural change and lower the costs of the transition by enhancing investor and business confidence, and accelerating investment.
+While legislation is not necessary to achieve the State Government’s emissions reduction goals, it provides a clear and consistent framework for action and long-term certainty to enhance investor and business confidence and accelerate investment.